I was sitting with a group of teenage girls. We had been discussing the dynamics of sexual violence with a Myths vs Facts activity.

 In summary, there is no “cherry” to pop.
 Nothing pops.
 In fact, if something does pop inside you during sex, get on the phone to your GYNO post haste.
 That’s not supposed to happen.

-There are several reasons that the “pop the cherry” myth is dangerous but I’ll highlight just three.
+There are plenty of reasons that the “pop the cherry” myth is dangerous but I’ll highlight just three:

 - It’s anatomically inaccurate information.

 - It perpetuates a shame-based sex education for teenage girls and bolsters the “conquest” mentality for boys (i.e. “I’m going to pop your cherry!”)

 - It reinforces the shame of a rape victim who has never had sex before.
 If you were raped before you had sex – before you chose to have sex with someone when both of you fully consented – you are not damaged goods (nothing makes you “damaged goods” because you’re a human being, not an object).
 You are not broken.
 Your worth and value as a human being is no different than before.
 Your hymen, unless it is healing from injury, is just like it was before the assault.
 It’s still intact, even after sex.
 And you are still a virgin until you make the choice to have sex [with another consenting person of a legal age].